optimizely/agent/docs/readme-sync/deploy-as-a-microservice/010 - optimizely-agent.md

 If your app is constructed as a monolith, embedded SDKs might be easier to install and might be a more natural fit for your application and development practices.

 ## 3. Velocity
-If you’re looking for the fastest way to get a single team up and running with deploying feature management and experimentation, embedding an SDK is the best option for you at first.
+If you’re looking for the fastest way to get a single team up and running with deploying flag management and experimentation, embedding an SDK is the best option for you at first.
 You can always start using Optimizely Agent later, and it can even be used alongside Optimizely Full Stack SDKs running in another part of your stack.

 # Best Practices
 While every implementation is different, you can review this section of best practices for tips on these commonly discussed topics.